segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/freshchat-source/index.md

     - On Conversation Update
     - On Message Create
 For more information about Product Events, see the [Freshchat Product Events](https://developers.freshchat.com/v2/docs/product-events/){:target="_blank”} documentation.
-10. There are [4 events](https://developers.freshchat.com/v2/docs/product-events/#) that can be pushed to Segment.
-You will be able to choose the events that you want to send to Segment
+10. There are [four events](https://developers.freshchat.com/v2/docs/product-events/#){:target="_blank"} that can be pushed to Segment.
+You can choose the events that you want to send to Segment.
 11. You can add/remove the events that you want to send anytime after the app installation

 ### Events